syncfusion/blazor-docs/src/maps/maps/getting-started.md

 ## Enable legend

-The legend items are used to denote color mapping categories, and you can show legend for the maps by setting **true** to the [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html#Syncfusion_Blazor_Maps_MapsLegendSettings_Visible) property in [`MapsLegendSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html).
+The legend items are used to denote color mapping categories, and you can show legend for the Maps by setting the [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html#Syncfusion_Blazor_Maps_MapsLegendSettings_Visible) property to **true** in [`MapsLegendSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html).

 ```csharp
 <SfMaps>